 The piston-style pump allows for a much cleaner bowl and a more efficient flush, but again, without the convenience of pull-out handles and wheels, this cassette toilet’s tank is going to be pretty difficult to maneuver for most people.

-The way a cassette toilet works is actually pretty simple.
+The way an RV cassette toilet works is actually pretty simple.
 The toilet itself can be either permanently mounted into your RV or campervan like a regular toilet or can be portable.

 A portable cassette toilet is ideal for van dwellers or other people with exceptionally small spaces.
 In these setups, you might not have a dedicated bathroom area, so a toilet you can pull out and store away can be a huge space saver.